 Here’s a set of good ones to consider:

-- FITS MOST SINKS: Set of 2; mesh drain strainers, fits standard 3.5” sink drains; Outer diameter is 4.5”; inner mesh filter basket is...
+- FITS MOST SINKS: Set of 2; sink mesh strainers, fits standard 3.5” sink drains; Outer diameter is 4.5”; inner mesh filter basket is 3”...

-- STRONG DURABILITY: Made of sturdy 304 stainless steel, rust-free; Easy to clean debris and buildup; lift out and dump contents into a...
+- STRONG DURABILITY: Our mesh sink drain strainers are made of sturdy stainless steel, rust-free; Easy to clean debris and buildup; lift out...

 - EFFECTIVE ANTI-CLOGGING: Large basket surface area catches and retains substantial amount of debris; micro mesh only allows the smallest...